OfficialTeamUIX/UIX-Lite/README.md

 ## Family Tree

 ## tHc/tHc Lite
-* Non-Source Based 4920
+* Non-Source Based 4920 Modification.
-* Additional, unavailable binary patches.
-(F and G Support)
+* Additional, "unavailable-in-source" (F and G Support, for example.
+The assembly patches were never public, installer only.) binary patches.
 * XIP and XAP Modifications.
 * Live Support Stripped from XIPS.